Utkarsh9571/wisecow-devops-deployment/README.md

 ```

 This project demonstrates backend-first DevOps maturity, with reproducible infrastructure, secure service routing, and CI/CD automation.
 AWS deployment is optional and documented for future use.

+## 🔐 KubeArmor Policy (Optional Bonus)

+KubeArmor was installed via Helm and the Wisecow pod was labeled correctly.
+However, due to broken CRD paths and undocumented repo changes, the policy could not be applied.
+The bonus loop was attempted with backend clarity and security maturity, but skipped due to upstream blockers.